Gavin Shrader

 Featured Writing

-Technical deep-dives into iOS architecture, web performance, and thoughts on engineering.
+Technical deep-dives into iOS engineering, web development, and thoughts on technology.

 Showcase

-A gallery of software I've built over the last few years including published apps, interactive simulations, and coding experiments.
-Note, some of my work is confidential — this is a selection of what I'm able to share publicly.
+A gallery of software I've built over the last few years.
+Most of my work is confidential — this is a selection of what I'm able to share publicly (mostly personal projects).

 Neural Evolution Interactive Simulation